KawaCoder/coronaze/README.md

 # coronaze

-## The project is strongly under development!
-Version -1000.0.0 The game isn't playable yet, but you can also run it, but it is not finished, and this is very buggy!
+## The game is not playable at all!
+It is in a very late stage of development.
+You can still run it, but the music will be missing and be careful where you walk, there are lots of bugs! :)